Vol. 3, No. 1 (2021) Has been Published, Enjoy it!

 The review process is an important aspect of the publication process of an article.
 It helps an editor in making a decision on an article and also enables the author to improve the manuscript.
 Pyschosophia operates a blind peer review system.
+Before accepting to review a manuscript reviewers should ensure that: 1) the manuscript is within their area of expertise; 2) they can dedicate the appropriate time to conduct a critical review of the manuscript.

 Conflict of interest (COI) exists when there is a divergence between an individual’s private interests (competing interests) and his or her responsibilities to scientific and publishing activities such that a reasonable observer might wonder if the individual’s behavior or judgment was motivated by considerations of his or her competing interests” (WAME).
 Hence, ”reviewers should declare their conflicts of interest and recuse themselves from the peer-review process if a conflict exists”.
 (ICMJE)